 5. Pearl iZUMi SELECT Pursuit Tri Shorts

 The women’s design has a slightly wider waistband than the men’s, as well as leg grippers.
-Silicon is the material of choice for the grippers, which is effective and lightweight.
+Silicon is the material of choice for the grippers, which are effective and lightweight.

 Their SELECT Transfer Dry material provides some of the benefits of compression wear, while wicking away moisture to keep you as dry as possible while on the road.